Yuheshpandian/Yuheshpandian/README.md

 <!--About me section-->
 ## 🤘🏻 About Me:
 - 🔭 I’m currently working on - New and interesting Projects. 🆕<br>
-- 🌱 I’m currently learning - HTML & CSS. 💻<br>
+- 🌱 I’m currently learning - CSS. 💻<br>
 - 😮 I'm currently interested in - Web Developement
 - 💬 Ask me about - Python, Science and Motivational Quotes.🔬<br>
 - 🎯 Permanent Goal - Achieve the heights and to optimize other's lifestyle. <br>